-Spend the night in Reykjavík.
+You will spend the night in Reykjavík.

 On day two, you will head out onto the most popular tourist trail in Iceland: the Golden Circle.
-The three sites along this route are world-renowned, and for good reason.
+The three sites along this route are world-renowned, and for a good reason.

 At Þingvellir, you can opt for a snorkelling tour in Silfra fissure.
-The water from the spring here is incredibly pure, creating some of the clearest visibility on earth, and drysuit equipment makes the experience not only possible but very enjoyable.
+The water from the spring here is incredibly pure, creating some of the clearest visibility on earth, and drysuit equipment make the experience not only possible but very enjoyable.

 The final site of the Golden Circle is Gullfoss Waterfall.
 This massive feature is immensely powerful, thundering down a canyon in two tiers.
 There are multiple viewing platforms, allowing you to admire and photograph it from several different angles.

-You can elect to take a snowmobiling tour from Gullfoss; this exhilarating experience will take you up Langjökull glacier, and across the otherworldly surface of an ice-cap.
+You can elect to take a snowmobiling tour from Gullfoss; this exhilarating experience will take you up Langjökull glacier and across the otherworldly surface of an ice-cap.